pookjw/Kerberos_Algorithm_Swift/README.md

 # Kerberos_Modeling_Swift

 Not a real Kerberos.
 It doens't communicate with servers.
-Just commutes with Swift-class with Kerberos.
+Just commutes with Swift-class with Kerberos algorithm.

 Used AES-128 with [krzyzanowskim/CryptoSwift#calculate-digest](https://github.com/krzyzanowskim/CryptoSwift#calculate-digest).